 He is also chairman of LTE Group, chairman of the Audit Quality Board at Grant Thornton, a trustee of the Rugby Football Foundation, the charitable arm of the Rugby Football Union (RFU), and a member of the RFU Audit Committee.

 Tracey Rob Perera CA

-Tracey is a former KPMG Director.
-She delivers at Chief Operating Officer level leading on strategy, growth and transformation programmes as well as implementing “Equality, Diversity and Inclusion” (ED&I) best practice in businesses of all sizes and sectors.
-Currently, Tracey has a particular focus in the Tech sector.
-As the Tech Talent Charter Ambassador and Thought leader, she leads ED&I teams of senior business leaders and experts from various sectors and sizes of business to develop thinking and co-create valuable and practical ED&I Business Roadmaps.
+Previously, Tracey was operating at C-suite level and led on strategy, growth and transformation programmes as well as implementing “Equality, Diversity and Inclusion” (ED&I) best practice in businesses of all sizes and sectors.
+Tracey had a particular focus in the Tech sector.
+As the Tech Talent Charter Ambassador and Thought leader, she led ED&I teams of senior business leaders and experts from various sectors and sizes of business to develop thinking and co-create valuable and practical ED&I Business Roadmaps.

-Tracey is the strategic Board Advisor for Tech London Advocate Education.
+Tracey is a Board Advisor member to a number of Tech startups from different sectors.
+Tracey is the strategic Board Advisor for the Global Tech Advocate Future of Work and a business advisor to Institute of productivity.
 She is also a member of the Board of Governors for a London secondary school and a member of the London Mayor’s Enterprise Advisor Network.
-Tracey is passionate about bridging the gap between education and employment and advises, coaches and mentors young people and leaders in the education sector.
+Tracey is passionate about bridging the gap between education and entrepreneurship and advises, coaches and mentors young people and leaders in the education sector

-Tracey qualified as a CA in 2001 and trained with KPMG in London where she spent a decade leading Audits of various Corporate sectors from scale-ups right up to FTSE 100 companies.
+Tracey qualified as a CA in 2001 and trained with KPMG in London where she spent a decade leading Audits of various corporate sectors from scale-ups right up to FTSE 100 companies whilst also doing transaction service projects.
 Tracey has served two tenures on the ICAS England and Wales Committee.
 In 2019, she was invited to be a fellow of the Chartered Management Institute.

 Public interest members profiles